luebken/container-patterns/module-container.md

 #### Declare Available Ports

 Another interface are the network ports our container potentially listens on.
 With the [EXPOSE](https://docs.docker.com/engine/reference/builder/#expose) directive.
-The ports will then show up in `docker ps` and `docker inspect`.
-And they can be [enforced](https://docs.docker.com/engine/userguide/networking/default_network/container-communication/#communication-between-containers) with setting `ipables=true` && `icc=false`.
+The ports will then show up in `docker ps` and `docker inspect`, and they can be [enforced](https://docs.docker.com/engine/userguide/networking/default_network/container-communication/#communication-between-containers) with setting `iptables=true` && `icc=false`.

 #### Volume mounts